Developer 3D model submission guidelines

 By submitting accurate 3D models with your application our planners are able to use these to assist with the decision making process to make more informed decisions using councils internal 3D visualisation tools (including AR and VR).
 This has the potential to speed up the application assessment process.

-If no 3D model is provided to council then your development may need to be 3D modelled by our council staff.
-While Council tries to ensure your development is modelled as accurately as possible from the submitted 2D plans, the 3D modelling skill level of council staff members and resources available varies significantly, meaning that the 3D model created by our staff may sometimes be delayed and/or be modelled as basic 3D extruded cubes to represent the height, width and volume of your development.
-Having council staff model your development not only slows down the application assessment process, but your development may not be represented accurately or be as aesthetically pleasing as an accurate model created by your architect which may negatively impact your application assessment.
+If 3D models are not submitted as requested your development application will likely need to be modelled by Council staff from the submitted 2D plans before being assessed.
+While Council endeavours to ensures your development is modelled as accurately as possible, the 3D modelling skill level of council staff members and resources available may vary significantly, so the 3D model created by our staff may be basic 3D extruded mass models representing the approximate height, width and volume of your development.
+The result being that that the design and impact of your development may not be represented as accurately as a model supplied by your architect and could negatively effect your application assessment and cause delays.

 3D model submission stages

-With the majority of applications there are 3 key stages during the application process when developers may be asked to submit 3D models as outlined below:
+There are 3 key stages during the application process when you may be asked to submit 3D models:

-Model submission 1 - Model of proposed development:
+Model submission 1 - Model/s of initial proposed development:

-Model Submission 2 - Updated model before public advertisement (if changes have been made):
+Model Submission 2 - Updated model/s for public advertisement:

-This 3D model will be primarily used in 3 separate tools/apps and made available to the public to view during the public advertisement period via Moreland City Council's My Virtual Moreland 3D viewer, My Virtual Moreland VR tool and My Virtual Moreland iOS and Android apps.
+Assuming substantial design changes have been made since the previous submission stage, a new 3D model may need to be submitted before the application can move onto the public advertisement stage.
+This model will made available to the public to view during the public advertisement period via Moreland City Council's My Virtual Moreland 3D viewer, My Virtual Moreland VR tool and My Virtual Moreland iOS and Android apps.

-Model Submission 3 - Final model reflecting the final design before construction (if changes have been made):
+Model Submission 3 - Updated model reflecting the final design and as-built form:

-Once the development has been approved MCC will request a final model which reflects the final design.
-This will then be integrated back into the base model of Moreland to keep the base model up-to-date.
+Assuming substantial design changes have been made since the previous submission stage and the development application has been approved, a final 3D model may be required which reflects the final design.
+This will be used as the "approved" model to be integrated into Moreland City Council's My Virtual Moreland apps and tools and eventually integrated back into the base model of Moreland to keep the base model up-to-date.

 3D model usage rights